kelsonic/todorestapi/README.md

 # Todo REST API

-This is a simple and customizable Todo List REST API I built.
+This is a simple and customizable Todo List REST API.

-It's intended to help anyone who wants to create a quick backend Express/Node REST API.
+I built it for anyone who wants to create a quick backend Express/Node REST API.

 ## Getting Started